stefanmoldoveanu23/Disk-Analyzer/README.md

 7. Request list of all analysis tasks, with ID and path.

 ## I will also implement multiple data structures:
 - data structure for analysis job; will hold flags for status, suspended, etc. It will also have a mutex, because multiple requests might use one analysis at the same time.
-And, obviously, it will hold the analysis results;
+It will also hold the file descriptor for the file that holds the result;
 - data structure for requests management; will hold a list of job analyses, a double-linked list of all active thread ids, and a list of all completed thread addresses.
 Periodically, I will parse the list of completed threads, and using the address I will join those threads and eliminate them from the double-linked list.
 Since multiple threads will use the completed threads list, I will also need a mutex;
-- when closing the computer, there may be job analyses still in progress; in order to not lose that progress, the data will be memorised in a tree data structure, and will be stored in a binary file for easy retrieval;
+- when closing the computer, there may be job analyses still in progress; in order to not lose that progress, the data will be memorised in a tree data structure, and will be stored in a file for easy retrieval;
 - further modifications may be made.

 ## How does it work?